Showing posts sorted by date for query dining plan. Sort by relevance Show all posts

 After the theme parks and common areas closed, guests were sequestered to their respective resorts to ride out the storm.
 It appeared that sufficient notice was provided about what would be closed and when.
 The resorts that had interior access to a central lobby (mostly, your deluxe resorts) could access the amenities such as the store, arcade (which was free!), and restaurants.
 Disney had a variety of activities to pass the time and once the storm has passed and it was safe, Disney start to shift back to business as normal.

-The theme parks are scheduled to reopen about 30 hours after they closed.
+The theme parks were scheduled to reopen about 30 hours after they closed.
 I added a couple of her photos below.

 Extra towels and shampoo, furniture moved inside, and sandbags at the doors